Let TAS Students show you our school

 Outdoor Education Program

 The Outdoor Education program at TAS is regarded by many industry professionals and associations as one of the top such programs in the country.
 Beginning in Year 2 and continuing through to Year 12, the flagship of the program is the 18-day Year 9 Journey.
-The Certificate II in Outdoor Recreation course is a TAFE accredited course and is offered in Year 10 and Year 11 as a way for interested students to further extend their outdoor skills.
 Read more…

 Pastoral Care – Vertical House System